 Casual Mode rankled a few feathers in the more hardcore Fire Emblem community, but proved its worth by helping draw in a wider audience.
 So it might come as a surprise that Awakening didn’t introduce the feature.

 New Mystery of the Emblem, the second DS game (never released outside Japan), introduced Casual Mode first, but it’s not the first game in the series with an easier mode.
 Eighteen years prior, Gaiden included an easy mode that granted more experience and allowed unrestricted trading between the two heroes’ groups, unlocked by pressing a simple button sequence on the controller.

-(I’m using the default names for each avatar, but any name by the player is fair game as long as it fit within the allotted space.)
+Of note: I’m using the default names for each avatar, but any name by the player is fair game should it fit within the allowed space.

 Fates’ “My Castle” feature is a culmination of a handful of features from across the series, starting with the pre-battle screen that allowed players to tweak what weapons and items a character held.
 This evolved into the Base, a menu accessed between chapters in Path of Radiance.
 Besides playing with inventories, players watched support conversations, shopped, and dispensed extra experience, among other things.

 Radiant Dawn, the direct sequel to Path of Radiance, kept the Base, but was dropped by the next game, Shadow Dragon, in favor of the traditional pre-battle screen.

 Meanwhile, New Mystery of the Emblem introduced an option familiar to fans of Awakening’s Barracks: Everyone’s Condition (also translated as How’s Everyone).
 Like the Barracks, characters are granted temporary stat bonuses, experience, items, and more.

 My Castle is a combined and expanded Base and Barracks.
 Notably, this isn’t the first time that characters are able to freely walk around (at least in this series).
 Gaiden already did that.